Health and Nutrition Benefits of Fresh and Dried Apricots With Recipes

-Chewy & delicious dried apricots are a rich source of vitamoin A, iron, calcium, potassium, and fiber which is why they are beneficial in relieving constipation.
+Chewy & delicious dried apricots are a rich source of vitamin A, iron, calcium, potassium, and fibre which is why they are beneficial in relieving constipation.

 They also have a low glycemic index as normally sugar is not added to them.

 Dried apricots can be mixed with other nuts and dried fruits to prepare a nutritious homemade trail mix.